kissgyorgy/my-stars/README.md

 - [skorokithakis/catt](https://github.com/skorokithakis/catt) - Cast All The Things allows you to send videos from many, many online sources to your Chromecast.
 - [janLo/wallabag-kindle-consumer](https://github.com/janLo/wallabag-kindle-consumer) - Send all articles with a certain tag to your kindle.
 - [man-group/pytest-plugins](https://github.com/man-group/pytest-plugins) - A grab-bag of nifty pytest plugins
-- [falconry/falcon](https://github.com/falconry/falcon) - The no-nonsense web data plane API and microservices framework for Python developers, with a focus on reliability, correctness, and performance at scale.
+- [falconry/falcon](https://github.com/falconry/falcon) - The no-magic web data plane API and microservices framework for Python developers, with a focus on reliability, correctness, and performance at scale.
 - [ustayready/CredKing](https://github.com/ustayready/CredKing) - Password spraying using AWS Lambda for IP rotation
 - [psf/black](https://github.com/psf/black) - The uncompromising Python code formatter
 - [fcwu/desktop-mirror](https://github.com/fcwu/desktop-mirror) - A utility to stream screen and audio between Windows, Ubuntu or XBMC